|

 OTHER SUPPLIERS

-IndustryNet is the industrial marketplace (Page 1 of 3)
+IndustryNet is the Industrial Marketplace for Organic Chemicals (Page 1 of 3)

 IndustryNet's most recent overview of U.S. chemical companies found the sector has posted some positive growth, adding 1.5% to its workforce over the past year and bringing in a robust $850 billion in sales.
 Today, the industry is one of the leading sectors in America, and with over 70,000 products, U.S. chemical companies continue to change and evolve.